Large-$N$ SU(4) Schwinger boson theory for coupled-dimer antiferromagnets: Introduction

 A paradigmatic example is a spin-$1/2$ bilayer square lattice Heisenberg antiferromagnet~\cite{sachdev11}, where $J'$ connects nearest-neighbor spins on the same layer.
 This unfrustrated quantum model is free from the sign problem, allowing for accurate quantum Monte Carlo (QMC) simulations~\cite{Sandvik94,wang06,lohofer2015dynamical}.
 QMC studies reveal a second order quantum phase transition (QPT) between a QPM and a N\'eel ordered AFM phase at $g_c \approx 0.3965$.
 The QPT belongs to the 3D $O(3)$ universality class, where the spin gap closes as $\Delta = |g-g_c|^\nu$, with a critical exponent $\nu \approx 0.71$~\cite{wang06}.

 Several other approaches have been employed to solve the bilayer antiferromagnet ~\cite{chubukov95,weihong97,kotov98,yu1999bond, rakhimov2011macroscopic,sandvik1995quantum,dodds2010theory,hida1992quantum,ganesh2011neel,lohofer2015dynamical,ng2017field,weber2022quantum,hering24}.
-From the magnetically ordered side, conventional linear spin-wave theory and its modified self-consistent versions, along with the Schwinger boson (SB) $SU(2)$ mean-field approximation, have incorrectly predicted a weak first-order transition at much smaller critical values of $g_c$ (see Table ~\ref{table1}), in stark contrast with QMC results.
+From the magnetically ordered side, conventional linear spin-wave theory and its modified self-consistent versions, along with the Schwinger boson (SB) SU(2) mean-field approximation --that is, the large-$N$ SU(2) SB theory--, have incorrectly predicted a weak first-order transition at much smaller critical values of $g_c$ (see Table ~\ref{table1}), in stark contrast with QMC results.
 Chubukov and Morr~\cite{chubukov95} identified that the failure of these theories was due to the neglect of longitudinal fluctuations, specifically those along the local magnetization, which are expected to be significantly enhanced near the QPT.

 Approaching the problem from the quantum paramagnetic side, Chubukov~\cite{chubukov89}, and later Sachdev and Bhatt~\cite{sachdev1990bond}, introduced bond-operator theories (BOT), where spin operators within each dimer are expressed as bilinear forms of boson operators.
 These bond operators correspond to the four levels of a dimer: one singlet and three triplets.
 The BOT approach relies on correctly accounting for the degrees of freedom within each dimer, naturally incorporating intra-dimer entanglement, and has been applied to both the QPM and AFM phases.
 However, the BOT has a significant limitation due to the requirement of a local constraint on the number of bosons.